boutell/docker-dev/README.md

 "Why does MongoDB run inside the container?"
 This makes it easier to run apps with their default settings and also ensures that the MongoDB CLI tools are available in the container.
 Remember, this is for **development,** so making people fuss with MongoDB URIs doesn't help.

-TODO: while the shared volume is set to "delegated" for best performance, it's still quite slow to `npm install` inside `./shared`.
-Consider `unison`, `docker_sync`, and other possibilities.
-Ignoring `node_modules` altogether from file synchronization would probably be a significant win.

 ## Shortcuts

 The `./start`, `./up` and `./shell` scripts are handy shortcuts if you're on a MacOS or Linux host.
 For Windows you'll need to type the commands as shown above.